MIMI-wfp/MIMI1-archive/CONTRIBUTING.md

 [gabriel.battcock@wfp.org](gabriel.battcock@wfp.org) <br>
 [kevin.tang@wfp.org](keving.tang@wfp.org) <br>

-Thank you for contributing to the MIMI project!

 ### Contributing permissions

 If you would like to contribute to the MIMI project, please reach out to one of us (contact details above) to discuss your proposeed contribution, and to arrange contributor access to the repository.